xfallme/dotfiles/README.md

-# My dotfiles repo, currently only running on MacOS
+# My dotfiles repo, currently running on MacOS and Bazzite

-This directory contains the dotfiles for my system
+This directory contains the dotfiles for my systems

 ## Requirements